danforthcenter/plantcv/docs/acute_vertex.md

 - **Context:**
     - Used to identify tip points based upon the angle between focal pixel and reference points on contour.
 - **Output data stored:** Data ('tip_coordinates') automatically gets stored to the [`Outputs` class](outputs.md) when this function is ran.
     These data can always get accessed during a workflow (example below).
-[Summary of Output Observations](output_measurements.md#summary-of-output-observations)
+For more detail about data output see [Summary of Output Observations](output_measurements.md#summary-of-output-observations)

 **Input plant contour**